pinacai/PINAC_Workspace/README.md

 We highly welcome contributions!
 Please follow the steps if you're interested.

-1. Star the repository
+1. Star this repository
 2. Fork the repository on GitHub.
 3. Clone the project to your machine.
-4. create you own branch.
+4. Create your own branch.
 5. Commit changes to your branch.
 6. Push your work back up to your fork.
 7. Submit a Pull request so that we can review your changes